abhirup-m/abhirup-m.github.io/_posts/2022-07-05-creating-githubpages-website.md

 <img src="/assets/images/jekyll/master.svg"/>
 </div>
 The website has now been deployed.
 After about 5 minutes, it should be possible to access the website at <code>https://<i>username</i>.github.io</code>.
 We will have to modify the content in the repository in order to make this into a personalised website for our use.

-### In short
+{: style="text-align: justify"}

+### Summing it all up

 We end this part by summarising the steps involved in creating and deploying the website.
-{: style="text-align: justify"}

 1. The first step is to choose a `Jekyll theme` on which to start creating the website.

 1. The next step is to fork the GitHub repository of this theme.
 While forking, the name of the forked repository has to be of the form <code><i>username</i>.github.io</code>.

-1. Once the repository is created, we need to go to `Settings > Pages` and choose `master` as the branch from which to deploy the website.
+1. Once the repository is created, we need to go to the repository and click on `Settings > Pages`, and choose `master` as the branch from which to deploy the website.
 This has to be confirmed by clicking on `Save`.